pyneb/pyneb/docs/index.rst

-.. py_neb documentation master file, created by sphinx-quickstart on Mon Aug 23 15:01:22 2021.
+.. pyneb documentation master file, created by sphinx-quickstart on Mon Aug 23 15:01:22 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to py_neb's documentation!
+Welcome to pyneb's documentation!
 ==================================

 PyNEB robust and extensible package etc etc for all action minimization purposes.